-Documents are usually the lifeblood of an enterprise workflow.
-Whether they’re physical, digital, standardised, structured, or unstructured, there will still inevitably be bottlenecks that emerge around manual document processing, document classification and data extraction.
+Document processing is usually the lifeblood of an enterprise workflow.
+Whether they’re physical, digital, standardised, structured, or unstructured, there will be bottlenecks that emerge.
+These can occur around manual document processing, scanning document classification and data extraction.
 In a way, the data is being constrained by the very medium which contains it.
 Every interaction with a document is a point of friction which increases processing time and creates an opportunity for error.
 The stats around how much this is affecting productivity are truly dire.
 New developments in Machine Learning, however, offer ways to rectify some of these problems.

-Additionally, a white paper published by IThound identified that over 60% of finance departments specifically pointed out that cumbersome manual data entry and slow document processes as being significant workflow impediments.
+Another white paper identified that over 60% of finance departments specifically pointed out that cumbersome manual data entry and slow document processes as being significant workflow impediments.
 This led to invoices being processed outside of SLA in an astounding 76% of the time.
 Another observation of the report was that a majority of departments were already using electronic document management systems but were still reporting problems.
 This shows that digitisation will not necessarily remove document gridlock.
 What is required is an effective automation and classification system.

 This category of data presents the greatest challenge for document classification and automation, since its context and purpose has conventionally only been defined by metadata tags added via manual human processing.
 This has been the conventional option for handling unstructured data offered by Content Management Systems and, as such, is often the horizon of many enterprises understanding of solutions.